-All volunteers in Group 8 will all inhale aerosol BCG.
-The aerosol BCG challenge will be given using a nebuliser attached to a mouthpiece that you place between your lips.
+The aerosol challenge (BCG or saline) will be given using a nebuliser attached to a mouthpiece that you place between your lips.
 The nebuliser creates a fine mist, which is inhaled by breathing normally for about 5 minutes until the full dose has been administered.
-This will normally take place inside a specially adapted isolation tent.
+For those in the aerosol only groups, this will normally take place inside a specially adapted isolation tent.
+The intradermal BCG injection challenge is given as an injection just beneath the skin at the top of your arm.

-After the BCG challenge your observations will be checked and then you will be asked to wait in the out-patient area for one hour.
+After the BCG/saline challenge your observations will be checked and then you will be asked to wait in the outpatient area for one hour.
+Volunteers in group 7 will be asked to wear the specially adapted collection mask again for part of this time.
 After one hour, observations will be checked again.
 You will then be given a thermometer (to measure your temperature) and an e-diary account for you to record these readings and your symptoms over the next 14 days.
 This needs to be filled in online, using either your smartphone or your personal computer.
 Overall, the challenge visit will take about two and a half hours.
 You will be asked to attend for a series of follow-up visits as detailed in the diagram above (Figure 1).

-Follow up visits Day 2, Day 7, Day 28, 2, 3 and 6 months:
+Follow up visits Day 2, Day 7, Day 14, Day 28, and 2 months:

-On these visits you will come for a short check-up that will last around 30 minutes to ensure everything is fine, to check your symptoms, and have blood tests.
-On day 7, we will also check your lung function again, so this visit will last up to an hour.
+On three of these visits you will come for a short check-up that will last around 30minutes to ensure everything is fine, to check your symptoms, and have blood tests.
+On day 7, if you are in an aerosol only group we will also check your lung function again, so this visit will last around an hour.
 We may also need to check your lung function at other visits if needed, either due to previous results or any symptoms you might be having.
+On one of these visits you will also have a bronchoscopy (see below for details of that visit).
+For volunteers in group 7, we will ask you to wear the collection mask at your day 2, day 7, day 14 and day 28 visits.

-Bronchoscopy visit D14:
+Bronchoscopy visit: